curl/everything-curl/helpers/sharing.md

 using cookies.

-`CURL_LOCK_DATA_DNS` - the DNS cache is where libcurl stores addresses for resolved host names for a while to make subsequent lookups faster.
+`CURL_LOCK_DATA_DNS` - the DNS cache is where libcurl stores addresses for resolved hostnames for a while to make subsequent lookups faster.

 `CURL_LOCK_DATA_SSL_SESSION` - the SSL session ID cache is where libcurl store resume information for SSL connections to be able to resume a previous